NPER Function in Google Sheets

 • Your annual payment.

-Note that it is an annual interest rate and an annual payment.
+Note that it’s an annual interest rate and an annual payment.
 Note also that the payment is a negative amount (in parentheses), not a positive amount.
-Since you are paying down the account, you need to have the payment be negative.
+And don’t forget about cash flow convention.
+Incoming money is represented by positive numbers.
+Since you are paying down the account, you need to have the payment be negative in this cell of the worksheet.

 From those manual variables, we have created our Google Sheets NPER function